Kshitij-Sky/darknet_ros/README.md

 # YOLO ROS: Real-Time Object Detection for ROS

+This fork has been updated to detect and classify 5 types of grape varieties based on the [Embrapa](https://github.com/thsant/wgisd) dataset using ROS.
+The training consisted of 5500 iterations and achieved a max mAP value of 73.36%.
+The prediction results are below.

 ## Overview

 This is a ROS package developed for **object detection in camera images**.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 In the following ROS package you are able to use **YOLO (V3) on GPU and CPU**.
 The pre-trained model of the convolutional neural network is able to detect pre-trained classes including the data set from VOC and COCO, or you can also create a network with your own detection objects.
 For more information about YOLO, Darknet, available training data and training YOLO see the following link: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/).